rush2406/Self-Supervised-Learning-for-Fine-grained-Image-Classification/README.md

 The features learnt during the pretext task are used for classification.
 The code is separated into these 3 folders.

 Our Baseline is a supervised fine grained classification model [Fine-Grained Visual Classiﬁcation via Progressive Multi-Granularity Training of Jigsaw Patches](https://arxiv.org/abs/2003.03836).
-The baseline achieved an accuracy of 88% on the dataset.

 ## Dataset